IHE/PCC.QEDm/input/pagecontent/issues.md

 - Industry
 - Supervisory Level or Pay Grade

-Occupation, Industry, and Work Classification value sets MAY vary by jurisdiction.
+Occupation, Industry, and Work Classification value sets may vary by jurisdiction.
 The US CDC census valuesets are provided as an ‘example binding’.
 There is no apparent specification for an expression of ‘concept domain’, which is leveraged by multiple IHE QRPH and PCC